 Consider the above battery diagram.
 If you put your volt meter such that one lead is on A and the other D you will see either +1.5 or -1.5 volts (or something close unless your batteries are dead), Now check point A and point B do you see +/-1.5 volts or +/- 3 volts?
 If it is +/- 1.5 volts, then point A and B are essentially the same point and must be electrically connected.
 If A to B is +/- 3 volts, then you are adding the voltage from batteries #1 and #2 together.
 Use this same logic to trace the batteries to the end and determine if points A to F or points D to C incorporate all 3 of the batteries (+/- 4.5 volts with full charge batteries).
-This example are for batteries in parallel (connected A to D to E to B to C to F for example) Most of the kids toys batteries seem to come this way, but I’m sure there are exceptions.
+This example are for batteries in series (connected A to D to E to B to C to F for example) Most of the kids toys batteries seem to come this way, but I’m sure there are exceptions.
 Let me know if you need some help troubleshooting the batteries for a different circuit.

 Keep note of which points show you the 4.5 Volts or -4.5 volts and which voltmeter lead you are using at each point.
 You will need to maintain the +/- polarity when you hook up your new power supply.

 To measure the current draw of your system, connect your multimeter inline with the batteries.
 You’ll have to disconnect one end of a battery and use your multimeter to bridge the gap between the disconnected end and where it should be.
 Note that current draw may change for your device if it has multiple modes of operation.
 For example, a computer at startup draws more current than one that is hibernating.